For Australian retirees

 At 58, you're looking at nine years before Age Pension eligibility — nearly a decade of fully self-funded retirement.
 The balance you carry into 67 shapes your Centrelink entitlements for the rest of your life.
 With $500,000, you're around the median super balance for Australians approaching retirement.
 A part Age Pension from 67 is likely — the exact amount depends on how much you spend before then.

-Your super is projected to last past age 90, supported by the Age Pension from 67.
-You appear to be in good shape.
+Based on these assumptions, your super is projected to last past age 90, supported by the Age Pension from 67.

 Age Pension eligibility at 67